BBVA/qed/rtd_docs/source/home/trust_model.rst

     To have a deep comprehension of how QED achieves this ability, please refer to the QED's :ref:`security model <security_model>` documentation.

-This naïve example shows the basic usage of a QED and help to identify the fundamental components that QED requires:
+This naïve example shows the basic usage of a QED, and help to identify the fundamental components that QED requires:

 - **QED Log**: where the authentication data lives.